Go Back

 • Pour the chocolate mixture over the filling, spread it evenly & right into the corners.
 Place back into the fridge to set, ideally for a couple of hours.

 • When ready to serve, cut the Nanaimo Slice into bars, ideally whilst still in the tray.
-If it isn't possible to cut in the tray, at least score the chocolate in the tray, to avoid the filling pressing out whilst cutting.
+If it isn't possible to cut in the tin, at least score the chocolate in the tin to avoid the filling pressing out whilst cutting.

 IMPORTANT NOTE: